jerryhgladinet/docs/host_centrestack/source/chapter02.rst

     REPLACE THIS

-After that, we apply the branding and you can see the difference of before-branding and after-branding.
+After that, we can apply the branding and you can see the difference before-branding and after-branding.

 Before - Default
 ---------------------------